rodrigo-lc/home-automation-system/readme.md

     3. Open/closed window and door sensors
     4. Wireless switches (smart outlets)
 	5. Motor driver to control doors and shutters
+    5. The system must have an real time clock to provide time and date logging

 6. **Power consumption**
     1. Wireless sensors must have 2+ years lifespan